Lead researchers and project managers:

 Rudi Harto Widodo, Smart Research Institute

-Rudi is the coordinator of all operational activities in relation with the management of the palms: maintenance of the BEFTA plots, harvesting and recording of the performance of the palms, relation with estate management.
+Rudi coordinates all operational activities in relation to the management of palms in the BEFTA Programme and coordinates activities with estate management, including maintenance of the BEFTA plots, harvesting and recording yield of the palms.

 Suhardi, Smart Research Institute

-Suhardi is in charge in soil fertility studies.
-His interest is in the relation between soil characteristics (physical, chemical, and biological) and plant growth.
-He spent 14 years as a lecturer in Bengkulu University teaching about soil science before joining SmartRI in 2007.
+Suhardi is in charge of the soil fertility studies at SMARTRI.
+His interest is in the relationship between soil characteristics (physical, chemical, and biological) and plant growth.
+He spent 14 years as a lecturer in Bengkulu University teaching soil science, before joining SMARTRI in 2007.

 T. Dzulfikar S. Rambe, Smart Research Institute

-Dzulfikar is in charge of the management of the diverse ground vegetation cover levels in BEFTA plots.
-His expertise is in weed control in oil palm plantation.
+Dzulfikar is in charge of the management of the diverse ground vegetation cover levels in the BEFTA plots.
+His expertise is in weed control in oil palm plantations.

 William Foster, University of Cambridge